-BERKELEY, Calif. - UC Berkeley is the first public university to be ranked first on on Forbes list of America's top colleges.
+BERKELEY, Calif. - UC Berkeley is the first public university to be ranked first on Forbes' list of America's top colleges.

 Forbes changed the criteria for its annual by considering outcomes of low-income students and adding a federal database of graduate earnings.